 We also have the latest information on both current and upcoming legislative developments affecting inter-company loans globally, as well as boots-on-the-ground knowledge of local tax authorities’ evolving attitudes towards transfer pricing of financial transactions.

-With over 3,000 transfer pricing professionals, including 300 partners, across 80 countries, PwC is the world’s leading adviser* for transfer pricing.
+With over 3,000 transfer pricing professionals, including 300 partners, across 80 countries, PwC is the first choice provider* for transfer pricing services globally.
 We work together on every engagement, drawing on a global resource pool to assemble the best team for your project — offering you seamless service and covering a vast range of inter-company transactions around the world.